Media Literacy Week Teachers’ Hub

 Welcome to the Media Literacy Week Teachers' Hub!

-This space is designed to provide you with plug and play lessons and resources on digital and media literacy topics that relate to this year’s event, brought to you by MediaSmarts and supported by the Canadian Teachers’ Federation.
+This space is designed to provide you with lessons and resources for you to use during Media Literacy Week, brought to you by MediaSmarts and supported by the Canadian Teachers’ Federation.

 Plus, sign up to become a Media Literacy Week Teacher Collaborator here to join the conversation and be the first to learn about special events and activities!